shmootidy/vercel-vancouver-pools-proxy/README.md

 Setting it up took the following steps:

 1. Pushing this repo to Github.
 2. Deploying this repo in Vercel.
-(Creating a new project in Vercel and pointing it to this repo.)
+(Creating a new project in Vercel and pointing it to the Github repo.)
 3. Pointing the frontend to the Vercel domain URL.

 ## Making changes